thanasisn/SDR_enhancement_LAP/article/article_doc.md

 affect the production of solar energy.
 However, during short, isolated periods extreme enhancements of GHI can be of concern.

-![Figure 3.5: Seasonal variability of the relative occurrence of ECE events in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
+![(#fig:relative-month-occurancies-ECE)Seasonal variability of the relative occurrence of ECE events in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
 The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles, with the thick horizontal line representing the median.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId63.png){width="5.833333333333333in" height="3.4594400699912513in"}
+The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId67.pdf){width="5.833333333333333in" height="3.464284776902887in"}

 The distribution of the ECE events (Figure) shows that in rare cases the measured GHI exceeds the TOA TSI at the same SZA even by more than